Published onHealth Tip of the Week

 - When you strap your child into the safety seat, do a pinch test on the strap webbing at the top of your child’s shoulders.
 If you are able to pinch extra webbing, the strap is too loose.
 Adjust it to make a snug fit.

-- In cold weather, remove bulky jackets and snowsuits before buckling your child in to allow for a snug fit in the safety seat.
+- In cold weather, remove bulky jackets and snowsuits before buckling your child into the harness to allow for a snug fit in the safety seat.

-CHOP’s Car Seat Safety for Kids program is a great source for free online videos and information sheets.
-It offers information about the different types of seats recommended for children of different ages, and visuals showing correct installation and use.
+CHOP’s Car Seat Safety for Kids program is a great resource for free information about the different types of child safety seats recommended for children of different ages.
+The site offers a suite of educational videos showing correct installation and use of child safety seat and booster seats for parents/caregivers.